greggman/webgpu-dev-extension/README.md

   Removes `navigator.gpu` and other `GPU` classes

 ---
+### rAF Skip Frames

+Skips `requestAnimationFrames`.
+For example, if you're on a 120fps device like an M1 Mac and you enter 3 then 3 out of 4 frames will be skipped, effectively making your app run at 30fps.
+Default = 0

+Remember this is not instant.
+You must refresh the page for it to take affect.

+---
+### Time Mult

+Multiplies the time passed to the `requestAnimationFrame` callback, as well as `performance.now()`, `Date.now()` and `setTimeout(callback,time)` and `setInterval(callback, time)` by this number.

+For some apps, if you set this to 0.1 your app will run at 10% speed.
+If you set it 10 your app will run at 10x speed.
+Default = 1

+Remember this is not instant.
+You must refresh the page for it to take affect.

+---
 ### Emulate Compat

   Experiment to show what places would fail in compatibility mode